 The jackfruit has many carbohydrates and calories but is very low in fat content.
 The simple sugars in the jackfruit, such as fructose and sucrose, are easily digested by our bodies and come from a category called “Slowly Available Glucose” or “SAG .”
 The glucose is released in a slow and restrained way—this aids in reducing the glycemic index of the jackfruit.
-Because of the low glycemic level, people with diabetes who suffer from sugar spikes and high sugar levels can eat the jackfruit without worrying too much about their glucose levels.
+Because of the low glycemic level, people with diabetes who suffer from blood sugar spikes and high sugar levels can eat the jackfruit without worrying too much about their glucose levels.
 Nutritionists recommend that everyone who consumes jackfruit consider the higher caloric level and remind people to incorporate physical activity into each day.

-2. Jackfruit Is High in Fiber Content
+Jackfruit is High in Fiber Content

 Researchers have found that the jackfruit is high in fiber, with 1.5 grams per 100 grams of serving, considered an excellent fiber source.
 The fiber is a significant amount of roughage.
 The dietary fiber found in the jackfruit has a laxative effect that adds bulk to stools and helps to soften them up.
 The jackfruit’s fiber helps push stools down the digestive canal, which aids digestion and prevents constipation.
 The fiber helps keep the tracts clean and reduces buildup in the intestines.
 Research shows that jackfruit contains both soluble and insoluble fiber.
 Twenty-five percent of the total fiber is soluble fiber, digested in our body, and provides energy.

-3. Jackfruit Is High in Antioxidants
+Jackfruit is High in Antioxidants

 Studies have shown that jackfruit is an excellent source of vitamin C, which is known to help the body against viral and bacterial infections.
 Vitamin C aids the immune system by strengthening and supporting the white blood cell function.
 One cup of jackfruit can supply the body with 20% of the daily recommended allowance.
 The jackfruit contains a good amount of vitamin C, but it also is rich in phytonutrients.
 Lignans, isoflavones, and saponins have both anti-cancer and anti-aging properties found in jackfruit.
 Studies show that these phytonutrients may effectively remove cancer-causing free radicals from the body and decrease cell degradation, which leads to degenerative diseases.

-4. Jackfruit Is Helpful for Eye Health
+Jackfruit Can Benefit Eye Health

 Nutritionists and researchers have studied jackfruit and its benefits on eye health.
 They have found that the jackfruit is high in antioxidant compounds like flavonoids and phenols known to remove free oxygen radicals that damage cells at the DNA level.
 Research has shown that these free oxygen radicals can damage the retinal cells, leading to long-term diseases like cataracts and macular degeneration.
 The jackfruit is also rich in vitamin A, with a single serving offering 10% of daily requirements.
 Vitamin A also plays a critical role in maintaining neurological function and healthy skin.